sapcc/elektron/README.md

 ```
 client.service('share', headers: { 'X-OpenStack-Manila-API-Version' => '2.15'})
 ```

 ### Request

 `service.HTTP_METHOD(PATH, parameters = {}, options = {}, &block)`
-* parameters: are url parameters.
-Example: path = 'auth/projects' and parameters are { name: 'test' } results in `'/auth/projects?name=test'`
+* parameters: are URL parameters.
+Example: path = 'auth/projects' with parameter { name: 'test' } results in `'/auth/projects?name=test'`
 * options: `path_prefix`, `:region`, `:interface` and `headers`
   These options are valid only within the request (request options).

-**IMPORTANT** if path contains a `:project_id`or `:tenant_id` so it is mapped to the project_id of the current token scope.
+**IMPORTANT** if the path contains either the symbol `:project_id` or `:tenant_id` then it is mapped to the project_id of the current token scope.
 Example: `service.get('projects/:project_id')` results in `'projects/PROJECT_ID'`

 #### Request Response

-The response object of request returns a wrapped net/http response object.
+The response object of the request returns a wrapped net/http response object.
 It has the following methods:

 * `body` returns the body as JSON.
-* `[]` make it possible to access response headers.
+* `[]` makes it possible to access response headers.
 * `map_to` maps the response to an object or an array of objects.